 Oh, and you’ll notice the COVERS are square.
 Yes, you must re-design your book cover to fit the requirements of Audible/ACX, and they won’t let you simply add color “bars” on sides of the existing book to make it square.

 I’ve not been able to get ACX/Audible to provide me with review versions of the books.
+If you are exclusive to them, you may get codes for this to share with reviewers, or earn “bounties” for luring new subscribers to the platform.
 It’s not like print or Ebook versions that you can purchase multiple copies and distribute.
 Instead, you may “gift” listeners (at full purchase price), so that can get pricy.
 However, each time a new audio book is born, ACX will give the author/creator a certain number of free “codes” to give to prospective reviewers of the book.

 So if you’re interested in a free audio of one of the above or future books, please sign up for my PET PEEVES newsletter because as the new ones go live, I’ll be giving away a few gift codes in the hopes you’ll be kind enough to share a review.